 If you’re concerned about your memory, it’s important that you not assume it’s MCI.
 Instead, you’ll want to have your thinking skills assessed by a clinician.
 This is how you can find out if your difficulties fall within the range of “normal age-related changes” versus being worse than normal, which is a criterion for having MCI.

 Studies find that many older people feel that their memory or thinking is getting worse.
 However, this doesn’t necessarily mean they have MCI.

-In fact, difficulty connecting “names and faces” is a common complaint among normal older adults.
+In fact, difficulty connecting “names and faces” is common among normal older adults.
 It’s probably due to the known slowing in brain processing speed that occurs as people age.

 As of 2013, MCI is also called “mild neurocognitive disorder” whereas dementia has been renamed “major neurocognitive disorder.”
 While you might not need to know these more technical terms, it may save some confusion if you are reading about newer research.
-(Most practicing doctors still use the older terms however.)
+(Most practicing doctors still use the older terms.)

-Experts believe that some people with MCI are essentially in the very earliest stage of a disease such as Alzheimer’s or another type of dementia.
+Experts agree that some people with MCI are essentially in the very earliest symptomatic stages of a brain-changing condition such as Alzheimer’s or another type of dementia.
+It is also possible for cerebral small vessel disease to cause vascular cognitive impairment, which can eventually become vascular dementia.
 Studies suggest that over 5 years, 30-40% of people with MCI will progress to dementia.

 However, that’s only 30-40% of people.
 So not all MCI is early dementia.
 Some people with MCI never seem to get much worse, and some even seem to get better.